UanDoc/CS3_2ndQtr_K10_K17/README.md

 > This website is a “clicker” game.
 The premise is that at the start, you click an apple to gain money, and as the game progresses, you gain more money, you can purchase upgrades, which will help you gain more money per click or even allow you to be able to click multiple apples at once.

-## Outline:
+## Outline of webpages:

-> HOMEPAGE: The first page the player will see when you first boot up the site, this will display the logo of the game, credit’s and also the start button.
+> HOMEPAGE: The first page the player will see when you first boot up the site.
+This page basically serves as the "index.html" of our entire site.

 > ABOUT US: This page will contain information about the developers.